gelastropod/satisfactory-minecraft/README.md

 *NOTE: To view the changelog refer to the last section*

 Started work on the mod!
-Begin designing assets (models and textures) for Tier 0 parts.
+Finished designing assets (models and textures) for Tier 0 to 2 parts.

 ### &nbsp;&nbsp;&nbsp;&nbsp;2.
 Features
 Currently, no features have been implemented, only assets have been made.